Quds Force: Yemen

-In 2014, deployed for advisor role as Ansar Allah in Yemeni Civil War.
+In 2014, deployed as advisers for the Houthis in the Yemeni Civil War.

 Commanders

 Designation as a terrorist organization

 The United States Department of the Treasury designated the Quds Force under Executive Order 13224 for providing material support to US-designated terrorist organizations on 25 October 2007, prohibiting transactions between the group and U.S. citizens, and freezing any assets under U.S. jurisdiction.
 The Government of Canada designated the Quds Force as a terrorist organization on 17 December 2012.
 Israel designated the Quds Force as a terrorist organization in March 2015.

 On 23 October 2018, the kingdoms of Saudi Arabia and Bahrain, both involved in Saudi Arabian-led intervention in Yemen against Quds Force-backed Houthis, designated the IRGC as a terrorist organization.
 The designation also included former commander Qasem Soleimani.

 In April 2019, the U.S. made the decision to designate the Islamic Revolutionary Guard Corps (IRGC), a foreign military, as a foreign terrorist organization by the State Department under an immigration statute and their maximum pressure campaign.
 This designation was done over the opposition of the Central Intelligence Agency (CIA) and the Department of Defense (DoD).

-On 28 August 2019, when Israel's foreign minister Katz made a visit to the United Kingdom, he asked the UK's foreign minister Dominic Raab to designate the Quds Force as a terrorist organization.

-Rewards for justice offers $15 million for information on QF financing.
+On 28 August 2019, when Israel's foreign minister Israel Katz made a visit to the United Kingdom, he asked the UK's foreign minister Dominic Raab to designate the Quds Force as a terrorist organization.
+The US government's Rewards for Justice Program offers $15 million for information on QF financing.

 Sanctions

+The Quds Force circumvents international sanctions against Iran by forming fake businesses and institutions.

-Designates IRGC-Qods Force Front Company
+Designation IRGC-Qods Force Front Company

 On 1 May 2020, The U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) designated dual Iranian and Iraqi national Amir Dianat, associate of Revolutionary Guards Quds Force officials.
 The religion, Dianat, who also known as Amir Abdulazeez Jaafar, has been involved in the Quds Force's efforts to generate revenue and smuggle weapons abroad.
 The U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) also designating "Taif" Mineral Mining Services Company, a company owned, controlled, or directed by Dianat.